 When you take out a personal loan, you sign an agreement with the lender to make regular payments with a minimum monthly amount until the loan is paid off.
 Most personal loans also come with some interest, which is added to the amount still owed until the loan is paid off in full.

 If you plan to make major home improvements, like replacing a roof or refinishing a basement, you can take out a loan to pay for the project all at once.
-Then you will have the benefit of making significantly smaller payments each month, rather than paying for it all at the same time.
+Then you will benefit from making significantly smaller monthly payments rather than paying for it all at once.
 This means you can make your home improvements sooner rather than later.

 If you are considering taking out a personal loan for home improvements, here are some of the benefits a personal loan can offer you: